BithumbCoin/chainbase/README.md

 # ChainBase - a fast version controlled, transactional database

-  ChainBase is designed to meet the demanding requirments of blockchain applications, but is suitable for use in any application that requires a robust transactional database with the ability have near-infinate levels of undo history.
+  ChainBase is not only designed to meet the demanding requirments of blockchain applications, but is suitable for use in any application that requires a robust transactional database with the ability have near-infinate levels of undo history.